 4. Recruitment/agency workers policy

 Due to the nature of our regulated business, Mattioli Woods does not use agency or temporary workers.
 However, if there was ever a need for us to do so, we would only use reputable employment agencies by validating their recruitment practices before commencing with any hiring.
-With all our recruitment, we fully verify new employees through an independent third-party company that specialises in identifying any fraudulent data or information, which informs us of anything suspicious.
+With all our recruitment, we fully verify new workmates through an independent third-party company that specialises in identifying any fraudulent data or information, which informs us of anything suspicious.

 5. Due diligence of suppliers